From the 1 April 2017, the VOA is updating the rateable value of all business properties. Find out more

-From the 1 April 2017, the VOA is updating the rateable value of all business properties.
-The revaluation will be based on rental values on 1 April 2015 and will reflect changes in the property market across England and Wales since 2008.
+From the 1 April 2017, the VOA has updated the rateable value of all business properties.
+The revaluation has been based on rental values on 1 April 2015 and will reflect changes in the property market across England and Wales since 2008.

 Revaluation is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.

-- Visit the Valuation Office Agency website to view your draft rateable value after 30 September 2016.
+- Visit the Valuation Office Agency website to view your rateable value from 1 April 2017.